suncoast-devs/handbook/lessons/react-hooks/index.md

 ## Not everything is perfect in the land of Hooks

-As you could imagine a complex component could have a large number of `useState` and we could find ourselves tracking many variables and functions.
-React has another hook we will talk about later that will make this easer and there are several libraries that help with managing _complex state_ in our components.
+A complex component could have a large number of `useState` Furthermore, we could find ourselves tracking many variables and functions.
+React has another hook, `useReducer,` that can simplify the situation.
+Many third-party libraries exist to address managing _complex state_.

-Also we haven't talked about how we will implement something like "The first time the component is rendered I'd like to use `fetch` to get some data from the internet and update the current state" -- We will see that in the next part of the lesson.
+We have not talked about implementing "The first time the component is rendered, use `fetch` to get some data from the internet and update the current state" -- We will see that in a future lesson.

 The React team has a nice
 [example of hooks](https://reactjs.org/docs/hooks-state.html) in their